sandy98/next-chess-board/README.md

 #### Usage of ChessBoard event system

 The clients (usually pages that host the board) shall subcribe to the events they're interested in, feeding ChessBoard with the desired event and a callback function that will be invoked when the event is fired/emitted by ChessBoard.
 In response ChessBoard will return a function that will cancel the subscription upon invocation.
-A typical scenario is subscriving to the event/s in `componentDidMount`, and unsubsribing in `componentWillUnmount`, like so:
+A typical scenario is subscribing to the event/s in `componentDidMount`, and unsubsribing in `componentWillUnmount`, like so:

 ```js
 componentDidMount () {